JohannesMoersch/Functional/README.md

 ```

 ## Result Types
 Results are immutable types that can either have a `Success` value, or a `Failure` value.
-Result types should be used in any scenario where code can produce an error, Results are particularly suitable for expected error cases, but can also be used to all error handling.
+Result types should be used in any scenario where code can produce an error, Results are particularly suitable for expected error cases, but can also be used for all error handling.
 Results force the handling of failures.
-Instead of throw exceptions or returning a null value, return a `Failure` result.
+Instead of throwing exceptions or returning a null value, return a `Failure` result.
 ### Creating a Result Type
 ##### With a success value
 ```csharp